Flat Holography & Holographic Renormalization: Scalar Field: Discussion

 For simplicity we used coordinates manifestly adapted to a foliation of the spacetime in terms of timelike surfaces.
 Ideally, the counterterm should be manifestly covariant on the surface.
-However, as we have mentioned in section \ref{sec:Holographicrenormalizationformasslessfields}, we refrain from retaining full covariance since we eventually take the large $r$ limit (same consideration would apply to a conformally compactified version of the computation).
+However, as we have mentioned in section \ref{sec:Holographicrenormalizationformasslessfields}, we refrain from retaining full covariance since we eventually take the large $r$ limit (the same consideration would apply to a conformally compactified version of the computation).
 Apart from this, the situation is pretty much in parallel with AdS/CFT.
 To construct a procedure that embeds covariance in a better way, it would be interesting to redo the analysis with an explicit geometric treatment of the regulator surfaces and their limit.
 More insightfully, working from the outset with a double–null foliation would allow one to maintain boundary symmetries in a manifestly covariant manner.
-Particularly convenient are the so-called flat-null coordinates, where the metric at the intersections of the null lines is planar.
-The Hamilton--Jacobi equation becomes, though, that for a constrained system and thus requires more care.
+Particularly convenient are the so-called flat-null coordinates, where the metric at the intersections of the null surfaces is planar (see for example Appendix A of \cite{He:2019jjk}).
+The Hamilton-Jacobi equation becomes, though, that for a constrained system and thus requires more care.

 Another feature of standard AdS/CFT holographic renormalization that we needed to give up is locality.
 In (asymptotically) flat spacetime, it is widely known that the status of locality of the counterterms is problematic.
 This issue has long been associated with the fact that subleading terms in asymptotic solutions are not algebraically determined by the leading data \cite{deHaro:2000wj}.
 In this paper we have discussed extensively another form of violation of locality, related to the fact that divergences are exponential and require an infinite number of counterterms.
 These are however all captured by one single expression.